Toolkit

 Share inspiring stories from your community where you and other welcomers are creating spaces of belonging.
 Highlight the stories of immigrant and refugee leaders or how immigrant and non-immigrant residents work together to improve your community.

-If you’re sharing these on social media, remember to tag @WelcomingUSA on Twitter and Instagram, and @WelcomingAmerica on Facebook and use #WelcomingWeek2023.
-You can also email them to communications@welcomingamerica.org to discuss other ways to amplify them.
+If you’re sharing these on social media, remember to tag @WelcomingUSA on X and Instagram, and @WelcomingAmerica on Facebook and use #WelcomingWeek2024.
+You can also email your stories to communications@welcomingamerica.org to discuss other ways to amplify them.

 ###